SulimanF96/FSND_capstone-main/README.md

 https://capstonefsnd2020.herokuapp.com/
 ```

-There is a postman collection added in the project named "" for testing the endpoints in prodction or the deployed the project in heroku with different tokens for differnet users.
+There is a postman collection added in the project named "capstone_FSND_prod" for testing the endpoints in prodction or the deployed the project in heroku with different tokens for differnet users.

-# AUTH

-Auth0 is used for authentication in this project , if you need new tokens

 ## Roles
 The app use Role-based access cotrol to restrict access and to give different permissions to differnet users